Disclaimer: This website is owned and operated by The Metropolitan Opera Music Staff Members.

 Liora Maurer

 A native of Tel Aviv, Liora Maurer has been an assistant conductor at the Metropolitan Opera since 2009.
-Highlights of her Met career are Dialogues des Carmelites and new productions of Fedora, La Traviata, Rigoletto, Nico Muhly’s Two Boys and John Adams’s The Death of Klinghoffer.
+She has performed as the recitative harpsichordist for The Barber of Seville both in live performances and at the Met’s acclaimed HD broadcast.
+Her work at the Met has also included Dialogues des Carmélites, new productions of Fedora, La Traviata, Rigoletto, Nico Muhly’s Two Boys, and John Adams’s The Death of Klinghoffer.

-Liora is co-founder and Director of Opera Studies for Canto Vocal Programs.
-Since 2015, Canto has provided singer training programs in France, Romania, Croatia and the U.S.
+She is co-founder and Director of Opera Studies for Canto Vocal Programs, a non-profit organization that has offered singer training programs in France, Romania, Croatia, and the U.S. since 2015.

-Liora is an active performer and has appeared in concert with tenor Roberto Alagna and soprano Aleksandra Kurzak.
-Concerts at international venues feature the Saint Pierre des Cuisines in Toulouse, France, Klovićevi Dvori Gallery in Zagreb, Croatia, as well as halls in Japan, Germany, Italy and Spain.
+An active performer, Liora has appeared in concert with tenor Roberto Alagna and soprano Aleksandra Kurzak, performing at venues including Saint Pierre des Cuisines in Toulouse, France, Klovićevi Dvori Gallery in Zagreb, Croatia, and halls in Japan, Germany, Italy, and Spain.

-She is a graduate of the Rubin Academy in Tel Aviv and the recipient of a merit scholarship from the America-Israel Cultural Foundation.
-She attended Manhattan School of Music on full scholarship and received a Master of Music in Accompanying.
+She is a graduate of the Rubin Academy of Music in Tel Aviv, and attended the Manhattan School of Music on full scholarship, earning a Master of Music in Accompanying.
+She is also a recipient of a merit scholarship from the America–Israel Cultural Foundation.